-PADL is a set of standards for primary and secondary school councils which guide and measure effective student voice, representation and leadership within schools.
-In order to gain a PADL award, trained young assessors interview staff and school council members using formulated questions appropriate to the level of award the school are applying for.
+Promoting Active Democracy Loudly - PADL - is a set of standards for primary school councils which guide and measure effective student voice, representation and leadership within schools.

 School councils/pupil parliaments can gain a PADL award for their work at Bronze, Silver, Gold or Platinum level.

-You can use this section of our website to get up to date information on:
+You can use this section of our website to get up to date information:

-- our 5 minute setting up and running a School Council (pdf document)
+- Our 5 minute guide to setting up and running a School Council (pdf document)

 - More about the awards and the criteria at each level

 - Links to useful information and ideas to help your School Council grow and develop